Aramantos/MS1-World-Wide-Web/README.md

 Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo, Galaxy Fold

+I have tested the website on various devices (iPhone XR, iPad Air, HTC One, Samsung Galaxy S7)

 **Validator**

 HTML -[ W3C](https://validator.w3.org/) - Markup Validation

 CSS -[ W3C](https://jigsaw.w3.org/css-validator/) - CSS Validation

+**Defensive Design**

+*   Ensuring all target="_blank" links are accompanied by rel="noreferrer".
+*   Designing the site to be comfortably navigated without having to use the back button in the browser interface.
+*   Giving users the expected functionality of the brand logo in the navbar navigating back to the homepage.

 **Header**

-*   Clicked Home, People, History, FAQ to ensure being forwarded to correct pages.
+*   Clicked Home, People, History, FAQ to ensure being forwarded to the correct pages.
 *   Clicked on Original to ensure a new tab opened on correct page.
 *   Clicked brand icon forward to the home page.
 *   Ensure header stays fixed on multiple screens sizes and web browsers